 Mass communication features are covered by most CRMs as well, from email marketing campaigns to social media scheduling, and feedback can be folded into reports, allowing managers to shift strategy decisions at a high level.

 One of the benefits of CRM software is that because they’re designed to hold all of your customer data, they must comply with the data protection laws of the regions they operate in.
 This makes it easier to track and update information, as and when you need to, to ensure your customer data is GDPR compliant.

 For instance, with a CRM, it’s easier to manage which customers have consented to be contacted with marketing campaign emails.
 Considering the fines handed out to companies who violate data protection laws, this makes a CRM program a shrewd investment.

 As well as helping you comply with data protection laws in the states, CRM software can also provide extra security assurances in a world where cybercrime and data theft are only getting worse.
 Ransomware attacks grew by 158% between 2019 and 2021, in just North America alone, with roughly one-quarter of all global ransomware attacks directed at businesses and individuals in the United States.

-Storing customer data inside CRM software with sufficient security provisions is a must, as is choosing a trusted CRM provider with a good track record when it comes to cybersecurity.
+Storing customer data in CRM software, like the kind in the screenshot below of HubSpot's contact list, with sufficient security provisions is a must, as is choosing a trusted CRM provider with a good track record when it comes to cybersecurity.
 A secure CRM provider is much, much more secure than storing your data on, say, a spreadsheet on your computer.

 Most CRM services charge per user per month.
 The lower priced plans tend to start anywhere from $20 to $80 per user per month, although some more stripped-down services start even lower – like Apptivo, which even offers core CRM features starting at just $8/month.
 However, more comprehensive, enterprise-level plans tend to hover around the $100 to $300 per user per month mark.